ClaudiooBarbieri/challenges-pacs/challenge-2/README.md

 ```
 ## Testing

-The main function of this library includes a testing routine to evaluate the performance of matrix-vector multiplication for different combinations of storage order and matrix state (compressed or uncompressed).
+The main function is made for testing routine to evaluate the performance of matrix-vector multiplication for different combinations of storage order and matrix state (compressed or uncompressed).
 Here's a brief description of the testing process:

 1. **Initialization**: Initialize sparse matrices by reading them from Matrix Market format files.
 Two matrices are created, one stored in row-wise order and the other in column-wise order.